novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( 'bokeh', import_name=None )

+![enter image description here](http://img.pyplan.org/model-install-lib.png) When the library is already installed the `install_library` function realize about that fact and does nothing.

-![enter image description here](http://img.pyplan.org/model-install-lib.png) After the installment you do not need to worry about running the `install_library` command again.
+After the installment you do not need to worry about running the `install_library` command again.
 When this command is executed, it first checks whether the library is already installed.
 If that is not the case, it proceeds with the installation, if the library is already installed it does nothing. skip the  and proceeds according to what needs.
 Once installed you could delete the `install_library`  sentence and the model will keep running, but it is good practice to keep this line because when you share the model or copy it to a different place, when running for the first time in that environment it will proceed again with the required installment.